Simon-To/CNN-on-FPGA/README.md

 # CNN-on-FPGA
 Running a deployed Convolutional Neural Network on FPGA

+## For visitors

+Currently, the convolution layer of this project is completed and well docuemented.

+If you would like to know the underlying algorithm and architecture of the convolution layer, please read [this PDF document](./convolver.pdf).
+If you found the auto-generated PDF's word sizing too small, you can try the original Markdown's preview [here](./Documentations/convolver.md).
+(The only difference is that the tables in Markdown preview is very faint, so you can refer back to the PDF if you want to read the colored tables).

+The files related to C++ logic verification are all included in the Logic_Verification/Convolver_CNN folder.
+The header file of the implementation can be found [here](./Logic_Verification/Convolver_CNN/convolver.h), while the main C++ file can be found [here](./Logic_Verification/Convolver_CNN/convolver.cpp).
+You can also find a C++ "testbench" in the main.cpp [here](./Logic_Verification/Convolver_CNN/main.cpp)

+Finally, the star of the show is the [Verilog implementation](./convolver.v), and the combinational MAC module that was defined [here](./mac_unit.v).
+Please feel free to play around with the [testbench file](./convolver_tb.v) as well if you want to!

+# Major update log

 ## Update 09/23
 - Completed C++-based algorithm verification for Hyperbolic Tangent (tanh) powered by CORDIC.